vendrhub/vendr-documentation/content/core/3.0.0/how-to-guides/use-an-alternative-database-for-vendr-tables.md

 By default Vendr will use the same database as Umbraco to store it's data in, but as e-commerce and content management have very different database needs, it may be benefitial to house the Vendr database tables in an alternative database.

-To do this, you can configure a Vendr specific connection string in your app settings `ConnectionStrings` section.
+To do this, you can configure a Vendr specific connection string in your app settings `ConnectionStrings` section using the `vendrDbDSN` prefix.

 ````json
 {